Gennaro Ambrosino

 About

-I am a current Mphil/PhD student in Italian Studies at the University of Warwick, funded by Chancellor’s International Scholarship, under the supervision of Prof. Fabio CamillettiLink opens in a new window.
+I am a PhD student in Italian Studies at the University of Warwick, funded by a Chancellor’s International Scholarship and supervised by Prof. Fabio CamillettiLink opens in a new window.
+I am also a Freer Fellow at the Royal Institution.

 Research